The intricate pattern of the brain: skills and intuition

 It is important to note that this intuition is still just a guess.
 In our example, the general could still be wrong.
 There simply is not enough data to base a proper response on.
 It’s just that the chance that the intuitive guess is right is far bigger than when an inexperienced person made the guess.
 Because of the detail in the pattern, the guess can also be wrong, but still closer than a random guess.
 In this case, the general can minimize losses this way.
 So, intuition can be good in a pinch, but if sufficient time and data is at hand, the rational method is preferred, and any degree of rationality allowed by time and evidence should be used.

 When someone without an experience pattern tries to do something similar, they will get a similar result, that is, emotionally similar.
 They will also unlock memory objects of prediction.
 It will feel really good that they have discovered it.
 But because they don’t have the experience pattern, the thread will just end up in a very hazy, general place.
-The prediction will be very bad, since the person’s LTM does not possess enough past experiences to make the pattern able to weigh all the options properly.
+The prediction will be very bad, since the person’s memory does not possess enough past experiences to make the pattern able to weigh all the options properly.
 Since the pattern of the non-experienced involves only a few general memory objects, the thread will always end up in one of those.
 Precision and fine-tuning in intuition is now impossible.
 This is basically what prejudice is.
 So even though “intuition” can feel the same for the experienced as it does for the non-experienced, the non-experienced are just randomly guessing.

 Before we go on…